Oklahoma City, OK

 There is also a small French menu, reflecting the long time French influence in Vietnam.
 The French menu here is nothing compared to the food served in some of the Seattle Vietnamese restaurants, but it is a start.

-The Vermicelli Noodle Dishes are really the specialty of the restaurant, and the dishes I think they do better than anyone else (although I think the ones at Kim Wah are very similar).
+The Vermicelli Noodle Dishes are really the specialty of the restaurant, and the dishes I think they do better than anyone else (although the ones at Kim Wah were very similar).
 The ones here and at Kim Wah (which used to be Lido’s branch restaurant) are possibly equaled by others I have tasted, but I do not think they have ever been exceeded.
 They have the right mixture of mint, vegetables, peanuts, noodles, and meat.
 My favorite vermicelli noodle bowls are the ones made with lemongrass, and these are available at Lido (although I found out they are not included on the lunch menu).

 The Pork Chop at Lido was quite a good dish, and this is one of the restaurant’s more authentic Vietnamese choices that is popular at other restaurants such as Golden Phoenix.
 The pork chop on a rice plate came with an egg quiche, cucumbers, and shredded pork as side dishes.
 I had a very similar dish at Golden Phoenix, and in my opinion all the side dishes at Lido were a little disappointing in comparison.
 However, the pork chop was one of the best I have tried, and was certainly at least as good as the one at Golden Phoenix (but I really thought it was better).